John-hack321/micropy/Readme.md

 A compiler for **MicroPy** — a simplified subset of Python designed for teaching and demonstrating core compiler construction concepts.

-> ⚠️ **Current Status: Phase 1 Complete — Lexical Analysis (Scanner)**
+> ⚠️ **Current Status: Phase 2 Complete — Syntax Analysis (Parser)**
-> The parser, semantic analyser and code generator are under active development.
+> The semantic analyser and code generator are under active development.

 ---